Morgan State University

-Morgan State University (Morgan State or MSU) is a public historically black research university in Baltimore, Maryland.
-It is the largest of Maryland's historically black colleges and universities (HBCUs).
-In 1867, the university, then known as the Centenary Biblical Institute, changed its name to Morgan College to honor Reverend Lyttleton Morgan, the first chairman of its board of trustees and a land donor to the college.
+Morgan State University (Morgan State or MSU) is a public historically black research university in Baltimore, Maryland, United States.
+It is the third largest among all Historically Black Colleges or Universities (HBCUs).
+In 1890, the university, then known as the Centenary Biblical Institute, changed its name to honor Lyttleton Morgan, the first chairman of its board of trustees and a donor.
 It became a university in 1975.

-Morgan State is a member of Thurgood Marshall College Fund.
-Although a public institution, Morgan State is not part of the University System of Maryland.
-It is classified among "R2: Doctoral Universities – High research activity".
+Although a public institution, Morgan State is not a part of the University System of Maryland.
+It is a member of the Thurgood Marshall College Fund.
+It is accredited by the Middle States Commission on Higher Education. and classified among "R2: Doctoral Universities – High research activity".

 History

 Morgan State University (MSU) is a historically black college in Baltimore, Maryland.
 It was founded in 1867 as the Centenary Biblical Institute, a Methodist Episcopal seminary, to train young men in the ministry.
 At the time of his death, Thomas Kelso, co-founder and president of the board of directors, endowed the Male Free School and Colored Institute through a legacy of his estate.

 It later broadened its mission to educate both men and women as teachers.
 The school was renamed as Morgan College in 1890 in honor of the Reverend Lyttleton Morgan, the first chairman of its board of trustees, who donated land to the college.
 In 1895, the institution awarded its first baccalaureate degree to George W. F. McMechen, after whom the building of the school of business and management is named today.
 McMechen later earned a law degree from Yale University and, after establishing his career, became one of Morgan's main financial supporters.

-In 1915, Andrew Carnegie gave the school a grant of $50,000 for a central academic building.
+John O. Spencer became the fifth president of Morgan College in 1902, and served in that position until 1937.
+In 1902, Morgan's assets were a little over $100,000 in grounds, equipment and endowments, including its branch schools at the time; the then Princess Anne Academy and the Virginia Collegiate and Industrial Institute.
+During his tenure as president, the university saw major expansions across the campus.
+By 1937, the school's assets were more than $1,000,000 and its enrollment had grown from 150 to 487.
+It also saw the first "Era of Progress" as the college transformed from a college supported by the religious community (which focused primarily upon training young men and women for the ministry) to a college gaining support from private foundations, and offering liberal arts academic degree for a variety of professions.
+In 1915, Andrew Carnegie donated to the school a grant of $50,000 for a central academic building.
 The terms of the grant included the purchase of a new site for the College, payment of all outstanding obligations, and the construction of a building to be named after him.
 The College met the conditions and moved to its present site in northeast Baltimore in 1917.